mindspore-ai/docs/docs/mindformers/docs/source_en/advanced_development/precision_optimization.md

 ### Other Introductions

 In addition to the full amount of operator Dump introduced above, the tool also supports partial data Dump, overflow Dump, specified-condition Dump and so on.
 Limited to space, interested users can refer to [Dump function debugging](https://www.mindspore.cn/tutorials/en/r2.7.0rc1/debug/dump.html) for configuration and use.
 In addition, the msprobe precision debugging tool is provided. msprobe is a tool package under the precision debugging component of the MindStudio Training Tools suite.
 It mainly includes functions such as precision pre-check, overflow detection, and precision comparison.
 For more information, refer to [msprobe User Guide](https://gitee.com/ascend/mstt/tree/master/debug/accuracy_tools/msprobe).

+When **deterministic computation** is enabled or the **Dump** feature is used, the training **performance** will significantly degrade.
+This may cause larger training steps and slower execution, which is expected behavior.

 ## Generalized Processes for Precision Positioning